-Academic Advising Center

-Under the direction and guidance of University College, the mission of the Academic Advising Center is to assist each student in developing and implementing an academic plan designed to meet his/her educational, career and life goals.
-To achieve this mission, the Academic Advising Center has established the following goals:

-- Teach students about degree requirements, university policies, procedures, and academic support resources, and educational opportunities relevant to their success. - Provide academic support and guidance to students in the decision making process related to their choice of majors and academic program. - Promote students' self-responsibility in defining and achieving their educational goals. - Foster meaningful adviser-advisee relationships that focus on the unique growth and development of each student. - Assisting students in the selection of appropriate courses, other educational/experiential opportunities, and co-curricular programs. - Provide students with referrals to appropriate academic resources and student support services.
+Academic Advising Center: Under the direction and guidance of University College, the mission of the Academic Advising Center is to assist each student in developing and implementing an academic plan designed to meet his/her educational, career and life goals.
+To achieve this mission, the Academic Advising Center has established the following goals and objectives: 1) teach students about degree requirements, university policies, procedures, academic support resources, and educational opportunities relevant to their success; 2) provide academic support and guidance to students in the decision making process related to their choice of majors and academic program; 3) promote students' self-responsibility in defining and achieving their educational goals; fosters meaningful adviser-advisee relationships that focus on the unique growth and development of each student; 4) assist students in the selection of appropriate courses, other educational/experiential opportunities, and co-curricular program; and 5) provide students with referrals to appropriate academic resources and student support services.

-All first-year incoming freshmen and sophomore students who have not declared a major are advised by the professional advising staff in the Academic Advising Center until their transition to their major department.
+All first-year incoming freshmen who have not declared a major are advised by the professional advising staff in the Academic Advising Center until their transition to their major department.
 Upperclassmen are advised by a faculty advisor in the department of their major.
-Students are assigned to their personal Academic Advisor according to their intended major (please refer to webpage).
+Students are assigned to their personal Academic Advisor according to their intended major.
 Through individual appointments, drop-in advising, and advising workshops, our professional advisors help students to make informed decisions about their course selections and assists students in developing meaningful educational plans that are compatible with their life goals.
-The office is located in the Technical Education Building (IT), and staff members can be reached at 662-254-3442.
-Appointments and walk-ins are welcome Monday - Friday from 8:30am to 5:00pm.
+Appointments and/or walk-ins welcomed.